FOSSBilling/locale/readme.md

 All contributors are expected to follow our [Code of Conduct](https://fossbilling.org/docs/contribution-handbook/code-of-conduct) and join our [Discord server](https://fossbilling.com/discord).
 If you have any questions, please ask them in the #localization channel.

 ## Adding a new language
 To have a language added, please create a new issue in this repository or join our [Discord server](https://fossbilling.com/discord) and request your language in the #localization channel.

-We will add the language as soon as possible.
+If we think think the language is relevant and will be used by a significant number of users, we will add it to Crowdin and you can start translating.
+A language will be considered relevant if there is an existing userbase that's using the language and willing to contribute to the translations in the long run.

 ## Maintenance
 ### Building the .MO files